stashed/stash/docs/design.md

 **How it will work?**

 - For scheduled  backup through `sidecar` container, the `sidecar` container will take instant backup as it watches for `BackupSession` crd.
-- For scheduled backup through `CronJob`, Stash will lunch another job to take instant backup of the target.
+- For scheduled backup through `CronJob`, Stash will launch another job to take instant backup of the target.

 ## Default Backup